Stay up to date with notifications from The Independent

 Dr Aaron Campbell, who works at an abortion clinic in Virginia and carries a firearm with him (The Independent)

-This is surgery day at an abortion clinic in Bristol, Virginia, which lies on the country’s simmering fault lines ever since the 2022 Dobbs decision overturned Roe v Wade and ended nationwide access to abortion.
+This is surgery day at an abortion clinic in Bristol, Virginia, which has been on one of the country’s simmering fault lines ever since the 2022 Dobbs decision overturned Roe v Wade and ended nationwide access to abortion.

-Bristol straddles two states: Virginia, which allows the procedure and Tennessee, which bans it with very limited exceptions.
+Bristol straddles two states: Virginia, which allows the procedure, and Tennessee, which has banned it, with very limited exceptions.

 That makes this innocuous red brick building, located less than half a mile from the Tennessee state line, the closest surgical abortion provider for swathes of the southeast, where many abortion bans are in place.

-“I never thought we would be living in this reality,” adds Dr Campbell, who had to give up the health clinic in Knoxville, Tennessee founded by his father after Dobbs made his work impossible.
+“I never thought we would be living in this reality,” adds Dr Campbell, who had to give up the health clinic his father founded in Knoxville, Tennessee after Dobbs made his work impossible.

-The Bristol clinic, the closest abortion provider for many Americans living in states that ban the procedure
+The Bristol Women’s Health Clinic, the closest abortion provider for many Americans living in states that have banned the procedure

-The Bristol clinic, the closest abortion provider for many Americans living in states that ban the procedure (The Indepedent)
+The Bristol Women’s Health Clinic, the closest abortion provider for many Americans living in states that have banned the procedure (The Indepedent)

-The parking lots of abortion clinics across the US have become their own frontlines, with anti-abortion protesters exercising their legal right to protest by trying to coax, dissuade and harass those trying to get an abortion.
+The car parks of abortion clinics across the US have become frontlines, with anti-abortion activists exercising their legal right to protest by trying to coax, dissuade and harass those trying to get an abortion.
 Sometimes that can tip over into violence.

 Violence against abortion providers rose in 2022, the year Roe fell and the most recent year of data available.
 According to the National Abortion Federation’s latest report, arson attacks doubled from 2021 to 2022 (jumping from two to four), while stalking incidents more than tripled.
 Burglaries increased from 13 in 2021 to 43 in 2022.

-The fall of Roe has seen a rise in abortion rights activism — and encouraged those who are anti-abortion
+The fall of Roe has seen a rise in abortion rights activism – and emboldened those who are against abortion

-The fall of Roe has seen a rise in abortion rights activism — and encouraged those who are anti-abortion (The Independent)
+The fall of Roe has seen a rise in abortion rights activism – and emboldened those who are against abortion (The Independent)

-The Independent’s The A-Word documentary team spoke to multiple abortion providers across the US, and they shared that they’d encountered violence for decades but that heightened tensions and an increased number of patients at limited providers post Dobbs made the threat feel more pronounced.
+The Independent’s The A-Word documentary team spoke to multiple abortion providers across the US.
+They said that they had encountered violence for decades but that heightened tensions and an increased number of patients at the limited number of providers post-Dobbs have made the threat feel more pronounced.

 Inside America’s abortion clinics, where doctors carry guns in the waistband of their scrubs